frc868/2016-vision/README.md

 * Create a new Tool to test your filter on an individual frame basis.
 * Create a new View to test your filter on a stream of images.

 To run under Eclipse, you will need to define a User Library named OpenCV-2 and add the OpenCV JAR file to it (the native OpenCV libraries also need to be available).
+A NetworkTables library should also be declared (add the OutlineViewer.jar as an external JAR file to this library.

 To run under NetBeans, you need to define an OpenCv library.